finos/legend-sdlc/docs/re-architecture-worklog.md

   diagnosed and fixed as the Phase 4 correction above (its own commit, preceding this step's).
 With the correction in place the full reactor is green including this step.

+### Step 2: `legend-sdlc-backend-inmemory` (L5) — the first real TCK runner

+- **New module `legend-sdlc-backend-inmemory`**, package `org.finos.legend.sdlc.backend.inmemory`. `SimpleInMemoryVCS` and `InMemoryProjectFileAccessProvider` move (git mv) from the `legend-sdlc-project-files` **test-jar into this module's main tree** — they are now regular published classes, the storage provider behind the backend (no bridges: test-utility population, the Phase 2/3 ruling; migration-doc row added).
+Two provider upgrades on the way, both formerly stubbed because no test needed them: `getBaseRevision` is implemented (a branch records the parent tip it was created from), and the revision-context scope paths are canonicalized file-vs-directory aware (trailing-separator convention; the old code canonicalized everything as directories, so a file-scoped context matched nothing — the entity revision context scenario caught it).
+- **`InMemoryBackend extends AbstractBackend`** (`type: "inMemory"`), the §3.2 minimal contract made literal: it supplies the storage provider and native `InMemoryProjectApi` (registry + structure build via the L3 updater with the environment's extensions), `InMemoryWorkspaceApi` (registry + provider branches; workspace flavor/scope gating via `checkSourceScope`;
+  `updateWorkspace` is NO_OP-or-501 — the VCS has no source-into-branch merge), and `InMemoryUserApi` (no directory: the session user is the only known user); everything else — entities, configuration, revisions, dependencies, comparison — is the inherited L4 defaults.
+Declares `USER_WORKSPACES` only, deliberately: the first runner exercises both the declared-capability branch and all the undeclared-capability gates.
+  `InMemoryBackendFactory`/`InMemoryBackendConfiguration` registered under
+  `META-INF/services`; project ids are project names; all state is process-local.
+- **TCK grows `BackendScenarioTestSuite`** (extends the contract suite, so one runner class certifies both): end-to-end over a real session — project creation (configured, right coordinates, no entities), workspace lifecycle (create/list/get/delete/outdated), entity round-trip (create/read/delete in a workspace; project source unaffected), configuration update in a workspace, workspace source+creation comparisons (one entity diff), and revision contexts (project current revision; entity-scoped revision history).
+This is the certification of the Step 1 defaults over real storage.
+TCK pom gains `legend-sdlc-shared`, drops the project-files test-jar; `TestMinimalBackendContract`'s fixture now uses an inline throwing provider (the capability contract never reaches storage).
+- **Runners**: `TestInMemoryBackendContract` (contract + scenarios, 10 tests)
+  and `TestInMemoryLayoutInvariants` (moved from the TCK's own test tree — it could not stay there once the provider lives in a module that depends on the TCK) run in this module's test tree, i.e. in CI on every build — the first real `BackendContractTestSuite` runner, per the phase's sequencing note.
+- **The test server now declares the in-memory backend**: `config-test.yaml` replaces its dummy `gitLab:` section (values "na") with `backend: {type: inMemory}`, so the resource tests boot with the GitLab bundle inactive and the real factory/config chain in place, and the new `TestBackendDiscovery` hits `GET /configuration/capabilities` end to end (200, `backendType: inMemory`, `USER_WORKSPACES`) — discharging the Phase 4 correction's forward note; the interim "backend-less by laziness" state is gone from the in-memory test server. (`InMemoryModule` still binds the fixture apis the resource tests seed — replacing that fixture with the real in-memory backend is possible follow-up work, not Phase 5 scope.)
+- Consumer updates: `legend-sdlc-server` swaps the project-files test-jar for a test dependency on this module (3 test classes re-import);
+  `legend-sdlc-core` drops its project-files test-jar dependency (stale since the Phase 4 TCK-seed move).
+The project-files test-jar remains published (its two remaining classes are its own tests).